Rye United F.C.

 Rye United Football Club was a football club based in Rye, East Sussex, England.
 They were the founding members of the Sussex County League Division Two in 1952.
-The club were members of Division One of the league.
-On 20 March 2014, the club held an Extraordinary General Meeting at which it was decided to withdraw from the league with immediate effect.
+The club were members of Division One of the league, but withdrew from league football in 2014.
+From 2016 the Rye Town club plays at the same ground.

 History

 Rye United F.C.

 Rye United was formed in 1938 as an amalgamation of Rye FC and Rye Old Boys, playing in the East Sussex League until joining the Sussex County League Division Two in 1952.
 In the 1955–56 season they won the championship and also promotion to Division One.
 Rye United moved to the Kent County League for the 1983–84 season.
 For the 2000–01 season, United returned to the Sussex County League entering Division Three.
 They won the league that season before amalgamating with Iden.

 Iden F.C.

 Iden had been formed in 1965 for the youth of the village.
 The club steadily progressed through the ranks of junior football & competed in the East Sussex League and Kent County League at intermediate level.